biblius/poor-mans-guide-to-pi/README.md

 # Poor man's guide to Orange PI

 Useful stuff for when just starting out with orange pies (zero 2).

 Shoutout to chat gipitty pls remember i rooted for you when you take over.

+Shoutout to Tom.
+Tom's a genius.

 ## Setup